 “I assume I can’t stay here tonight, so I’ll need some clothes and my books and backpack, my bike, cellphone, and keys.
 I can stay at Mike’s house.
 He lives about five minutes from here by car.”

-When Jeremy returned Officer Silva was speaking to a woman who had CSI printed on the back of her jacket.
+When Jeremy returned, Officer Silva was speaking to a woman who had CSI printed on the back of her jacket.
 Jeremy went to the desk and took the checkbook and credit card.
-He felt it would be better to hang onto those and be safe.
+He felt it would be better to hang onto those to be safe.
 He wasn’t sure how secure the house would be while he wasn’t there.

 “Officer Silva, when do you think I can move back home?”

-“I’m not sure.
-As soon as the CSI people are finished.
+“I’m not sure it will be when the CSI people are finished.
 Cindi, when do you think you’ll be finished here?”